Ostromir Gospels

-The Ostromir Gospels, written in Church Slavonic with many spellings reflecting the East Slavic recension, is famous for its brilliant miniatures.
+The Ostromir Gospels, written in Church Slavonic with many spellings reflecting the East Slavic (Old Russian) recension, are famous for its brilliant miniatures.
 The opening of the Gospel of Saint John, with his Evangelist portrait.

-The Ostromir Gospels (Остромирово Евангелие) is the oldest dated book of Kievan Rus'.
-Archeologists have dated the Novgorod Codex, a wax writing tablet with excerpts from the Psalms, discovered in 2000, to an earlier time range, but unlike the Ostromir Gospels, it does not contain an explicit date.
-It is currently held in the National Library of Russia.
+The Ostromir Gospels (Остромирово Евангелие; also known as the Ostromir Gospel or the Ostromir Lectionary) are the oldest dated book of Kievan Rus' and the oldest dated Russian manuscript.
+Archaeologists have dated the Novgorod Codex, a wax writing tablet with excerpts from the Psalms, discovered in 2000, to an earlier time range, but unlike the Ostromir Gospels, it does not contain an explicit date.
+The book is currently held in the National Library of Russia.

-The Ostromir Gospels was created in 1056 or 1057 (the year 6564 in the Byzantine calendar) by the deacon Gregory for his patron Ostromir, the posadnik of Novgorod, probably as a gift for a monastery.
+The Ostromir Gospels were created in 1056 or 1057 (the year 6564 in the Byzantine calendar) by the deacon Gregory (Григории, Grigorii) for his patron Ostromir, the posadnik of Novgorod, probably as a gift for a monastery.

 Description

-The book is an illuminated manuscript Gospel Book lectionary containing only feast-day and Sunday readings.
+The book is an illuminated manuscript in the form of a Gospel lectionary containing only feast-day and Sunday readings.
 It is written in a large uncial hand in two columns on 294 parchment sheets of the size 20 x 24 cm.
 Each page contains eighteen lines.
 The book is concluded by the scribe's notice about the circumstances of its creation.

 Three full page evangelist portraits survive, by two different artists, and many pages have decorative elements.
-The close resemblance between this and the equivalent pages in the Mstislav Lectionary suggests they are both based on a common prototype, now lost.
+The close resemblance between this and the equivalent pages in the Mstislav Gospel suggests they are both based on a common prototype, now lost.
 The two artists who produced the evangelist portraits were both heavily influenced by Byzantine models, but the style of the portraits of Saints Mark and Luke seems to derive from Byzantine enamelled plaques rather than manuscripts.